ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

 ### Usage

-That's it for the `MyError`.
-Now, I can use it in my handlers.
-For example, a handler that returns a `ResponseError`:
+That's it for my error type.
+Now I can use it in my handlers.
+For example:

 ```rust
 async fn hello() -> Result<HttpResponse, Error> {